-Research and development (R&D) by companies is being actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
+Research and development (R&D) by companies has been actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
 At GKA Accountants Ltd, we can provide R&D advice for your company.

 What is a Small or Medium-sized Enterprise (SME)?

 An SME is a UK limited company subject to UK Corporation Tax (CT) where the company (or the group to which it belongs) employs 500 or fewer full time equivalent members of staff AND

 - has a turnover of less than €100m or

 - has balance sheet totals of less than €86m.

 What are the tax reliefs available for SME companies?

 A company can claim enhanced deductions against its taxable profits for expenditure which is qualifying R&D expenditure.
 The amount of the enhancement is currently 86% for expenditure incurred on or after 1 April 2023 (130% prior to April 2023).
 This amount is in addition to the actual expenditure (ie a 186% total deduction).
 R&D enhanced relief represents an additional corporation tax reduction of up to 22.79% of the expenditure incurred depending on the corporation tax rate.